 – YVONNE, UK

-For Treatment-Resistant or Medication-Intolerant Individuals
+For Therapy-Resistant or Medication-Intolerant Individuals

 Vagal neuromodulation offers a fundamentally different mechanism—direct autonomic nervous system modulation rather than neurotransmitter-based intervention—providing a new pathway for those who haven’t responded to conventional approaches.